A team of researchers has discovered a new way of using laser light to tune electronic energy levels in two-dimensional films of crystal.

 “The two valleys are exactly at the same energy level, which is not necessarily the best thing for applications because you want to be able to tune them, to change the energy slightly so that the electrons will move [from the higher] to the lower energy state,” Gedik says.

-Although this can be achieved by applying a magnetic field, even very powerful laboratory magnets with a strength of 10 tesla are only capable of shifting the valley energy level by around 2 millielectronvolts (meV).
+Although this can be achieved by applying a magnetic field, even very powerful laboratory magnets with a strength of 10 teslas are only capable of shifting the valley energy level by around 2 millielectronvolts (meV).

 The researchers have previously shown that by directing an ultrafast laser pulse, tuned to a frequency very slightly below the resonance of the material, they were able to shift the energy of one of the valleys through an effect called the “optical Stark effect,” while leaving the other valley virtually unchanged.
-In this way they were able to achieve a shift in energy level of up to 20 meV.
+In this way, they were able to achieve a shift in the energy level of up to 20 meV.